hotstu/AutoSkeleton/README.md

 * Better performance

-Unlike [ShimmerLayout][1] which traversal the view tree  and draw all the child on a bitmap twice, AutoSkeleton does not call `super.dispatchDraw(canvas)`;
+  Unlike [ShimmerLayout][1] which traversal the view tree  and draw all the child on a bitmap twice, AutoSkeleton does not call `super.dispatchDraw(canvas)`.

 * custom drawing

   AutoSkeleton is designed as a loose developers have the full control of the drawing steps such as

     * control the traversal view tree depth
     * Exclude some views by view depth & view properties
     * custom animation

 * Kotlin